8,69 €

 The Untouched Key

-As in her former books, Alice Miller again focusses on facts.
+As in her former books, Alice Miller again focuses on facts.
 She is as determined as ever to cut through the veil that, for thousands of years now, has been so meticulously woven to shroud the truth.
-And when she lifts that veil and brushes it aside, the results are astonishing, as is amply demonstrated by her analyses of the works of Nietzsche, Picasso, Kollwitz, Keaton and others.
-With the key shunned by so many for so long - childhood - she opens rusty looks and offers her readers a wealth…
+When she lifts that veil and brushes it aside, the results are astonishing, amply demonstrated by her analyses of the works of Nietzsche, Picasso, Kathe Kollwitz, Buster Keaton, and others.
+With the key shunned by so many for so long--childhood--she opens rusty locks and offers her readers a wealth…

 Atsiliepimai